kubeshop/testkube-docs/docs/articles/argocd-integration.md

 # Using Testkube with ArgoCD

-This document will describe different ways you can use Testkube with ArgoCD.
+This document describes how you can use Testkube with ArgoCD.
 As a prerequisite you should have good understanding of both Testkube, ArgoCD and GitOps principles.

 :::tip